 Considered one of the fastest-growing economies in Central Europe, the Czech Republic is known for its beer brewing history, which dates back to the 10th century.
 However winemaking also has a centuries-old tradition in the country and Czech wine lovers are expanding their tastes, fueling growing wine imports.
+There’s a large number of wine importers in the Czech Republic, both small ones, who do it as a side business, and large, well-recognized businesses.

+The Czech Republic has been making wine since the 13th century, yet most global consumers only know the country for its beer.
+However, both the production and consumption of wine has been steadily increasing in the last years.
 With the Velvet Revolution of 1989, Czechoslovakia freed itself of communist control and set out to adapt to the free market.
 Many nationalized vineyards switched to private owners and the wines produced in Southern Moravia significantly increased in quality.

 Czechs are switching to quality wines